The Road Dance: Plot

-Kirsty is a young woman who lives in Garenin with her widowed mother Mairi and sister Annie.
-She desperately wants to go to America with her boyfriend Murdo, but these plans are derailed when he and other young men are called up for service in The Great War.
-The town holds a cèilidh in the road, hence the title, to honor the men before they leave the next day; however that night Kirsty is attacked by an unknown assailant.
-A subsequent examination by the village doctor Maclean shows that she was raped.
+Kirsty is a young woman who lives in Garenin with her widowed mother, Mairi, and sister Annie.
+She wants to go to America with her boyfriend Murdo, but these plans are derailed when he and other young men are called up for service in the Great War.
+The town holds a cèilidh in the road, hence the title, to honor the men before they leave the next day; however, that night Kirsty is attacked by an unknown assailant.
+A subsequent examination by the village doctor, Maclean, shows that she was raped.

 As time passes, Kirsty discovers that she is pregnant and tries to hide it.
-She eventually tells her sister and mother, after learning that Murdo is dead.
+She eventually tells her sister and mother after learning that Murdo is dead.
 Kirsty gives birth prematurely and the baby dies.
 Overcome by her grief and the memories of the rape, Kirsty tries to commit suicide by jumping off a cliff while holding the baby.
-She is rescued by her mother but the baby falls.
+She is rescued by her mother, but the baby falls.

-The baby's body is discovered on the beach the following day and police Constable McRae investigates.
+The baby's body is discovered on the beach the following day, and Police Constable McRae investigates.
 He orders Maclean to examine Kirsty's body after learning that she could be the mother; however, Maclean lies on her behalf.
-Constable McRae orders a second examination from another doctor, who concurs and adds that Kirsty is a virgin.
+Constable McRae orders a second examination by another doctor, who concurs and adds that Kirsty is a virgin.
 Kirsty realizes that her assailant was Maclean and confronts him.
 He commits suicide after she leaves.
 The constable discovers that the second physician had examined Annie, not Kirsty.
 He confronts the family but chooses to let the matter go after learning of the rape.

 A year passes and Kirsty leaves to live with Murdo's uncle in America.
 The film ends on a happy note when she is reunited with Murdo, who is revealed to have been held as a prisoner of war in Germany.